Unlock global career opportunities

 Your relationship with NTU will continue long after graduation.
 To make the most of your future career prospects, we will help you gain the skills and knowledge employers are looking for:

-- Online community: Become part of an online community of like-minded professionals from over 40% of countries worldwide.
+- Online community: Become part of an online community of like-minded professionals from over 55 different countries worldwide.

 - Distinguished lectures: Access our Distinguished Lecture Series for free and listen to the world’s greatest minds interrogating contemporary course topics.